Many people break up with their significant others during a fight and ultimately regret it.

 The rosy colored glasses are beginning to wane and they are beginning to see facets or elements of their partner that they never saw before.

-You are now perhaps meeting members of the significant other’s family that you don’t quite like.
+You are now meeting members of the significant other’s family that you don’t like.

 You are now hearing your significant other complain about something that bothers them that you tend to do.